xcarnd/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. Solution Design Approach

-Since this is a task about deriving something from images, I thought I'd better start with models with convolutional layers.
-Following the instructions from the project pages, I started with (modified) LeNet-5 model.
+Since this is a task about deriving something from images, I thought I'd better start with convolution neural network.
+Following the instructions from the project pages, I started with LeNet-5 model.

-In order to gauge how well the model was working, I split my samples into a training set and a validation set. <TODO: describe how the lenet-5 model performs>
+In order to gauge how well the model was working, I split my samples into a training set and a validation set.
+The resulting training loss and validation loss for the LeNet-5 model were quite near.
+No overfitting.

-The LeNet-5 model was not "a good driver".
-When running the simulator backed by the trained model, the car can hardly stay on the lane.
+I ran the simulator with the model and see how the vehicle performed.
+At first everything looked OK, the vehicle was driving straight steadily.
+But when it had to make the first turn, it still drove straight and ran out of the lane.

 Then I turned to the model mentioned by Nvidia (which was also mentioned in the project guides).
 The original article from NVidia did not mentioned they had use any methods to avoid overfitting, so I started without regularizations.

 The result was quite impressive.
 Both the training loss and validation loss were quite small.
-Running with the simulator, the vehicle was going steadily until when driving across the sharp turn near the end of track 1, it failed to make it and fell into the lake.
+Running with the simulator, the vehicle was going steadily until when driving across the sharp turn near the end of track 1, it failed to make it and fell into the lake:

 ![The first trail for NVidia architecture][training1]

-The losses were tell me I did not need to worry about the overfitting issue too much.
-The failure of driving across sharp turns indicated there were insufficient data points for the model to learn about turning about corners.
+The losses were telling me I did not need to worry about the overfitting issue too much, so the failure of driving across sharp turns might indicated there were insufficient data points for the model to learn about turning about corners, especially the sharp ones.

-To handle with this, I collected more data, focusing on turning and also recovering from both sides. <!-- I also tried discarding samples which steering angles were small, then trained and run with the simulator and see how it performed. -->
+To handle with this, I collected more data, focusing on turning and also recovering from both sides.

-The above process repeated.
-Finally the vehicle was able to drive autonomously around the track without leaving the road.
+Finally the vehicle was able to drive autonomously around track 1 without leaving the road.

 #### 2. Final Model Architecture